Sangguniang Barangay

-The Sangguniang Barangay, known in English as the Barangay Council (Note: Also formerly known as the Rural Council and then the Barrio Council.) is the local government of a barangay, the smallest administrative division in the Philippines.
-Each of the 42,004 barangays in the country has its respective Sangguniang Barangay.
-The term is coined from the Tagalog words sanggunian (lit. 'advisory') and barangay.
+The Sangguniang Barangay, known in English as the Barangay Council, (Note: Formerly known as the Rural Council and then the Barrio Council) is the legislative body and governing council of a barangay, the smallest administrative division in the Philippines.
+Each barangay has its own Sangguniang Barangay.
+The term is derived from the Tagalog words sanggunian (lit. 'advisory') and barangay.

-Each Sangguniang Barangay is headed by a barangay chairperson as the chief executive, who is elected at-large by first-past-the-post voting.
-Meanwhile, the legislative body is composed of seven regular members all titled barangay kagawad (barangay councilor) who are elected at-large by multi-member plurality voting, in which voters may vote for as many candidates as the number of council seats.
-The chairperson of the Sangguniang Kabataan (barangay’s youth council) who is elected by voters aged 15 to 30 years old, is the ex officio eighth member.
-Some barangays with a population of indigenous people have an Indigenous Peoples Mandatory Representative (IPMR) as the ex officio ninth member albeit elected separately.
+Each Sangguniang Barangay is headed by a barangay captain, who serves as the chief executive and is elected at-large by first-past-the-post voting.
+The council consists of seven regular members, all known as barangay councilors, who are elected at large by multi-member plurality voting, in which voters may vote for as many candidates as there are council seats.
+The chairperson of the Sangguniang Kabataan (the barangay's youth council), elected by registered voters aged 15 to 30, serves as the ex officio eighth member.
+In barangays with populations of indigenous peoples, an Indigenous Peoples Mandatory Representative (IPMR), elected separately, serves as the ex officio ninth member.

-As with any other elective local official in the Philippines, a member of the Sangguniang Barangay must be a Filipino citizen and a resident of the barangay for at least one year immediately preceding the barangay elections.
-In addition, the candidate must be able to write in Filipino or any of the other languages and dialects of the Philippines.
-For those who are aspiring to be a barangay captain or a member of the Sangguniang Barangay, they must be at least 18 years old on the day of election while for the candidates for Sanggunian Kabataan, they must be at least 18 years old but not more than 24 years old on the day of the election.
+As with other elective local officials in the Philippines, members of the Sangguniang Barangay must be Filipino citizens and residents of the barangay for at least one year immediately preceding the barangay elections.
+Candidates for barangay captain and barangay councilor must be at least 18 years old on election day and able to read and write Filipino or any other language or dialect of the Philippines.
+Candidates for the Sangguniang Kabataan must be at least 18 years old but not more than 24 years old on election day.

-As a collegiate body, a barangay council primarily passes ordinances and resolutions for the effective administration of the barangay.
+As a collegiate body, the Sangguniang Barangay enacts ordinances and adopts resolutions for the effective administration of the barangay.
 Its powers and functions are defined by the Local Government Code of 1991.
-As for the other officials, the secretary and the treasurer are appointed by the barangay captain with the concurrence of the Sangguniang Barangay.
-Their qualifications, powers, and duties are laid down also in the Local Government Code of 1991.
+The barangay secretary and barangay treasurer are appointed by the barangay captain with the concurrence of the Sangguniang Barangay.
+Their qualifications, powers, and duties are likewise prescribed by the Local Government Code.